Atabek786/Projects/ASBot/README.md

 ## Available Activities

 1. **Study**: Explore various subjects like math, geography, history, biology, and computer science.
-2. **Sports**: Engage in active sports like baseball, football, soccer, skiing, or passive sports like camping, hiking, walking, fishing, and swimming.
+2. **Sports**: Engage in active sports like baseball, football, soccer, and skiing, or passive sports like camping, hiking, walking, fishing, and swimming.
 3. **Read**: Discover books in genres like horror, fantasy, science fiction, and romance.
 4. **Game**: Play exciting games from genres like action, adventure, puzzle, and horror.
 5. **Cook**: Experiment with cuisines such as Italian, Indian, Mexican, Turkish, and Arabic.

 ## Contributing

-You are more the welcomed to improve my code :)
+You are more than welcomed to improve my code :)

 ## License